Finding What Matters: Anchoring Context Knowledge with Evolving Indices for Iterative Retrieval: Experimental Methodology

 \textbf{Evaluation Metrics.} Following~\citet{wang2025deepnotenotecentricdeepretrievalaugmented}, we utilize Token-Level F1 (F1) and Exact Match (EM) as evaluation metrics.
 F1 score captures the trade-off between content coverage and redundancy, allowing for partial matches between the predicted and reference answers.
 Exact Match (EM) focuses on whether the model’s output exactly and completely matches the reference answer, providing a stricter measure of precision.

-\textbf{Implementation Details.} We implemented \method{} using Qwen2.5-7B-Instruct, Qwen2.5-14B-Instruct~\cite{qwen2}, Qwen3-32B~\cite{yang2025qwen3}, and Llama3.1-8B-Instruct~\cite{dubey2024llama} as the backbone models.
+\textbf{Implementation Details.} We implemented \method{} using Qwen2.5-7B-Instruct~\cite{qwen2} and Llama3.1-8B-Instruct~\cite{dubey2024llama} as the backbone models.
 During retrieval, bge-large-en-v1.5~\cite{xiao2024c} is used to retrieve query-related documents, and the top 5 retrieved documents are fed into the LLM at each retrieval step.
 The maximum number of retrieval steps was limited to 4.
 All instruction templates used in \method{} are shown in Appendix~\ref{appendix:add_exp}.